-In 2023, Council identified the heating system was failing at Dapto Pool and determined no fees would be charged for entry until the heating system is permanently repaired/ renewed.
+In 2023, Council identified the heating system was failing at Dapto Pool and determined no fees would be charged for entry until the heating system is permanently repaired/renewed.
 Planning and procurement progressed throughout the year, with works anticipated to be finalised in early 2024-2025.

-Operational Plan 2023 - 2024 Update Actions Status Comment Plan, design and undertake renewal works at Council's Community, Commercial Pools and The site concept plan for upgrade of the Helensburgh Pool facility is being finalised which includes the refurbishment of the 25m pool, water filtration and other supporting works.
+Operational Plan 2023 - 2024 Update Actions Status Comment Plan, design and undertake renewal works at Council's Community, Commercial Pools and e renewal Council's On-Track ity, cial Pools and ock Pools in nce with the cture Delivery The site concept plan for upgrade of the Helensburgh Pool facility is being finalised which includes the refurbishment of the 25m pool, water filtration and other supporting works.
 Council has received grant funding support under the NSW Government Multi Sport Community Facility Fund for this project.
-Ocean Rock Pools in accordance with the Infrastructure Delivery Program Is in the The existing pool heating system at Dapto Pool has reached end of life and is due for replacement.
+Ocean Rock Pools in accordance with the Infrastructure Delivery Program The existing pool heating system at Dapto Pool has reached end of life and is due for replacement.
 Council has awarded a contract for the replacement of the system with works commencing on site in August 2024.
 Work with the North Wollongong Surf Life Saving Club to explore On-Track Council met with the Surf Life Saving Club to continue to progress and provide an update of the sites identified to date, and to reset discussions on expectations on this project. storage options Council has identified this project as part of the 2024-2025 Operational Plan.
 Progress concept plans, investigations, and detailed designs for a Community Recreation On-Track Draft documentation has been prepared for potential functional brief for a new Community Recreation and Aquatic Centre to service the Southern Suburbs. & Aquatic Centre at Cleveland to service the Southern Suburbs Council will be developing an Aquatic Strategy in 2024-2025 financial year.